Cucumber Caprese Salad

 This is what you’ll need:

-• Mozzarella—fresh mozzarella is what you’ll need.
+- Mozzarella — fresh mozzarella balls are what you’ll need.
 We purchased ours pre-sliced in a package, but you can slice your own, too.

-• Balsamic glaze—while you can make your own by cooking balsamic vinegar down on the stovetop, many stores sell their own glaze.
+- Balsamic glaze — while you can make your own by cooking balsamic vinegar down on the stovetop, many stores sell their own glaze.
 This is an easy store-bought win!
+I do not recommend using a balsamic vinaigrette because it’s runnier than the glaze.

 How to make Cucumber Caprese Salad